 This drinking card game is definitely for adults and those with a lewd sense of humor; it’s quite NSFW, so makes for a ton of fun at adults-only parties.
 There are 180 cards, each with prompts and questions that either just the specific player or everyone has to follow.
 Each player takes a turn drawing a card from the top of the pack, reading out the query on the back of it, and then either they or everyone has to drink if the question applies to them.
 For example, if you ever “studied abroad in Europe and it totally changed your life” or “if you think pineapple is an acceptable topping for pizza,” you drink.
 There are tons of fun questions, and as the game (and drinking) progresses, there are bound to be plenty of funny, revelatory moments.

 Under The Influence

-Another card game designed with drinking in mind, Under The Influence’s card prompts are guaranteed to ensure some wild times.
+Under The Influence’s no-holds-barred card prompts are guaranteed to ensure some wild times.
 The 200 cards are divided into four categories: Who’s Who, Under The Influence, Shots No Chaser, and Brain Benders.
 Each category has different questions, challenges, prompts, or instructions that the player(s) have to follow; they can be as tame as a truth or dare question or something more risque like daring a player to take off an article of clothing (if they don’t, they have to drink).
 Depending on the vibe of the party, you can remove the more extreme challenges, but if you’re really looking for a crazy time that you’ll remember (hazily), leave them in.